uezo/ChatdollKit/manual.md

 This is the basic conversation frow.

 - User: "Hello" <- wake word
-- Chatdoll: "May I help you?" <- prompt
+- App: "May I help you?" <- prompt
 - User: "How is the weather today?" <- request
-- Chatdoll: (determine WeatherSkill to process this request) <- routing
+- App: (determine WeatherSkill to process this request) <- routing
-- Chatdoll: (process this request with WeatherSkill) <- skill
+- App: (process this request with WeatherSkill) <- skill
-- Chatdoll: "It's fine today" <- response
+- App: "It's fine today" <- response

 ## Prompt

 Prompt is the message and motion that requires to user to input request.
-Set function to `chatdoll.OnPromptAsync` in your main application like below or set prompt message on inspector instead if you use `ChatdollApplication` or its subclass.
+Set function to `ChatdollKit.OnPromptAsync` in your main application like below or set prompt message on inspector instead if you use `ChatdollKit` or its subclass.

 ```csharp
 // Message, motion and face expression for prompt